axtcsq/IDAssignment1/README.md

 # Assignment 1
-## Purpose and target audience
-The user audience for this website is catered to future employers who would like to look at my website portfolio.
-The purpose of this website is to create a portfolio about me, such that I can showcase it my future employer.
-Any external source code used can be found in the word document titled "References".
+The user audience for this website is catered to employers who would like to have a look at my portfolio.
+The purpose of this website is to create a portfolio about me, such that the employer have a better idea about me, and for me to showcase it to my employer.
+After navigating through my website, one should have a better idea about me.

-## How it was designed
-This website was designed with a modern and simple take.
-Each page contains flexboxes and media queries, thus making it a responsive website that caters to different devices and screen size.
-In creation of this portfolio website, I hope it gives my future employer a general idea about myself and my work.
+## Design Process
+For this assignment, this website has been designed to be simple, modern and aesthetically pleasing from the start.
+Personally as a user, I would like to navigate websites seamlessly with little clicks as much as possible.
+As employers tend to be busy with reviewing applicants and their portfolios, they would generally prefer so since it would reduce the time taken to review one's portfolio.

+With that said, I had to think of what are the important pages and informations I should include on my site.
+By thinking through the perspective of what an employer would like to see, I have came up with Home, Educcation, Skills, Projects and Contact page.

+Previously I a Reference page was also created, but I have decided to remove it since it is likely that the employer would not bother seeing it.
+Thus, I have moved it to a section and have attached a Word document named "References".
+Doing so helps to make the navigation bar more simpler and clutter-free.

+As you navigate through the different pages, you would notice that there is strong uniformity in design language and layout.
+Thinking from the perspective of an employer and a user, it would be much professional to keep it uniformed and simple.
+Doing so also cuts down on development time, as I could simply reuse the shell and modify according to the page's requirements.

 ## References
+References are displayed here, it can also be found in the attached word document titled "References".

 Davies, Benjamin.
 (2017). person standing on gray high-rise rock formation at daytime photo [Online
     image].
 Unsplash.
     https://unsplash.com/photos/P9BY2joAcwk